kamping-site/kamping/docs/documentation-guidlines.md

 /// KaMPI.ng.
 We will add more and more stuff to this example, until every realisitc case is covered. class RunningExample {

+public:
     bool is_used; ///< Marks if the example is used during construction.

+private:
+    int examples_in_use_; ///< Counts the number of examples that are currently in use.

 };
 ```